Syipmong/DSA-Practice/README.md

 The Queue section introduces the basic operations of a queue, a linear data structure following the First In, First Out (FIFO) principle.
 Learn about enqueue, dequeue, front, isEmpty, and size operations.

+#### Stack  <!-- Updated -->

+The Stack section explores the Last In, First Out (LIFO) data structure.
+Learn about push, pop, peek, isEmpty, and size operations.
+Stacks are widely used in various applications, including managing function calls, parsing expressions, and undo functionality.

 #### Merge Sort Algorithm

 The Merge Sort Algorithm section introduces a divide-and-conquer approach to sorting.
 Learn how this algorithm efficiently sorts a list by recursively dividing it into smaller segments, sorting them, and then merging them back together.